jefdewitt/jekyll_portfolio/_posts/2017-01-02-a-full-year-of-front-end-development.markdown

 Front-end development is like learning a language while the alphabet keeps changing.
 So, I ask a lot of questions.
 Like, a LOT.
 Knowing how to ask Google the right questions to get the answers I need is a key skill.
 Stack Overflow is where I land the most when I'm out searching for answers.
 I'm not only comparing answers but comparing the reputation of the devs that answer questions, differentiating answers based on upvoting, and finding related questions.

-I don't worry about memorizing most of what I do -- if I do it enough, it just sticks.
+I used to be really concerned about learning so much code by heart.
+But that's silly; what I need to know is already committed to memory online, I just have to find it.
+Now, I don't worry about memorizing most of what I do -- if I do it enough, it just sticks.

 For the sake of specificity, here's a short list of some of the technologies I consistently work with: